lopezpdvn/lopezpdvn.github.io/_drafts/july-2015-in-review.md

   - [Installation guide][]
   - [Development guide][]
   - [Documentation guide][]
+- Created a [Dockerfile](https://github.com/{{ site.github_username }}/aspnet5co/blob/master/Dockerfile) for development on Linux with [Yeoman](http://yeoman.io/).
+- Improved the organization and presentation of the website.

 [The .NET Framework and its future]: {{ site.url }}/aspnet5co/dotnet-framework-and-future/
 [Cross-platform development with .NET]: {{ site.url }}/aspnet5co/dotnet-cross-platform-development/